nickthemusketeer/api-backend/README.md

 Run ```composer dump-autoload -o``` to generate the autoload file from the composer.json

+On a request it will write the wav file to a new file in resources/.

+If the data that is sent doesn't have the same length as the "Content-Length" header it will return a 409 and die silently.

+After the data is written the wav filepath will get passed to bin/demo.py as an argument (this is handled in src/API/Analysis.php)

+If the value returned from the python script is non-numeric it will return a 500 status code and die silently.

+Otherwise it will return JSON with {percentage: value_returned}.

 ### Packages
 No extra packages required so far.